What Does It Mean to Be Cyber Resilient?

 So what is cyber resiliency?

-Cyber resiliency is an ever evolving construct directed around ensuring the security, recoverability, and continuity of systems and networks in the context of their value to the company.
-More specifically, a cyber resilient company can adequately train and maintain the readiness of their resources and personnel, rapidly adjust the system or network requirements when failures and damages occur, and continue business interactions regardless of the threat event.
+Cyber resiliency is an ever evolving construct directed around ensuring the security, recoverability, and continuity of systems and networks in the context of their value to a company.
+More specifically, a cyber resilient company can adequately train personnel and maintain the readiness of their resources, rapidly adjusting the system or network requirements when failures and damages occur, and continue business interactions regardless of the threat event.
 This means that a company has a strong grasp on the value of each resource exposed during a disaster and a solid order of operations for how to keep the system or network safe, using multiple contingency plans.
-As a result, a strong cyber resilient business plan would allow the company to continue to grow and become stronger, just like a person might, in the face of adversity.
+As a result, a strong cyber resilient business plan would allow the company to continue to grow and become stronger, just as a person might, in the face of adversity.

 How do you apply cyber resiliency?